smrealms/wiki-data/tools/mgu.md

 * Step 1: [Download the latest release of MGU](https://github.com/smrealms/mgu/releases) (click on the MGU.exe file listed in the release Assets).

-* Step 2: Unzip the file to a directory of your choice.

-* Step 3: Install the newest version of the .Net framework that is provided by Microsoft.
+* Step 2: Install the newest version of the .Net framework that is provided by Microsoft.

-* Step 4: The program should be running now
+* Step 4: Run the MGU.exe program.

 ## Installing pre-made MGU maps